-Egyptian army chief General Abdel Fattah el-Sissi has officially announced that he is resigning from the armed forces so he can run in a presidential election he is expected to easily win.
+Egyptian army chief General Abdel Fattah el-Sissi has officially announced that he is resigning from the armed forces so he can run for president.

-In a speech on state television Wednesday, the general said Egypt is threatened by terrorists, and that now is the time to restore and rebuild the country with dignity.
+In a nationally televised speech Wednesday, the general said Egypt is threatened by terrorists, and that now is the time to restore and rebuild the country with dignity.

 Sissi's decision to run for president has been widely expected, and will likely have the explicit backing of Egypt's powerful military.